 Makeup is part of a flight attendant’s uniform, and that means they need to keep from going too extreme—or not extreme enough.
 Emirates is all about high-maintenance beauty and requires female flight attendants to wear red lipstick and lip liner during every shift.
 United crew, on the other hand, need to “apply makeup conservatively” and stay away from “extreme colors.”
 Usually, nail polish needs to be unchipped and a classic color like nude, pink, or certain shades of red.

 They can’t dip into the hard drinks

 Not only do flight attendants have to stay sober on the job (thank goodness!), but some aren’t allowed to imbibe until they’ve changed clothes.
 JetBlue, for instance, doesn’t let employees drink alcohol while wearing their company ID or any other part of their uniform.
-Learn about the 15 craziest things flight attendants have seen on the job.
+While flight attendants aren't allowed to drink onboard, this rule doesn't apply to passengers.
+These are the 15 craziest things flight attendants have seen on the job.

 Men can’t grow “trendy” facial hair

 United Airlines leaves no questions as to what type of facial hair is acceptable.
 Men’s beards can’t grow more than one inch below their chins, and their mustaches can’t grow past ¼ inch below the mouth.
 They’re allowed to have a “Van Dyke,” with the beard and mustache connected, but no goatees or other “trendy” styles.
-Find out which 13 weird things your airline knows about you.
+If you think it's strange how closely airlines manage employees' personal lives, you won't believe these 13 weird things your airline knows about you.

 They need to be strong swimmers